CaughtIt/hosts/README.md

 I've reduced the block list to the level that the App Store and Apps i use work correctly.
 (App Store, YouTube, Disney+, Prime Video, Netflix)

-I've listed the 3x Update domains to add to your Pi-Hole domains whitelist, set them as DISABLED as default.
+I've listed 3x Update domains to add to your Pi-Hole domains whitelist, set them as DISABLED as default.
 Enable when you want to run any updates.

 I'll update this host lists periodically when i notice any other domains i want to block.